A/B testing has become such a buzzword that marketers, developers, and designers use A/B testing tools regularly.

-Therefore, ensure that the A/B testing tool you’re going with has little or no impact on your site’s performance.
+Whether you’re testing landing pages or a robust website, ensure that the A/B testing tool you’re going with has little or no impact on the site’s performance.

 A/B testing involves testing different variations of your site to see which increases your conversion rates.

 Multivariate tests operate on the same principle as A/B tests.
-The significant difference is that multivariate tests involve testing the different combinations of elements on the website to see which combination yields the best results.
+The significant difference is that multivariate tests involve testing the different combinations of elements on web pages to see which combination yields the best results.

 Multivariate testing is also an excellent feature to look out for when choosing an A/B testing tool.